alexjulian1227/python-learning/README.md

 # python-learning

-#I started learning Python and compiled it on this folder
+#I started learning Python and compiled the files on this folder
+#11/28/2021